JaccomoLorenz/godot-flow-map-shader/assets/maujoe.flowmap_shader/README.md

 - sampler2D texture_flow_map - The flow map texture that represents a 2D vector field to animate the uv coordinates.
 - vec4 flow_map_x_channel - The texture channel to animate along the x-axis.
 Default value is (1.0, 0.0, 0.0, 0.0) (red channel).
 - vec4 flow_map_y_channel - The texture channel to animate along the y-axis.
 Default value is (0.0, 1.0, 0.0, 0.0) (green channel).
 - vec2 channel_flow_direction - Set the flow directions of the x and y axes.
+Default value is (1, -1).
 - float blend_cycle - The "duration * 2" until the texture animation start over.
 Default value is 1.0.
 - float cycle_speed - The speed of the blend cycle.
 Default value is 1.0.
 - float flow_speed - The speed/direction of the flow independent from the blend cycle (can cause distortions).
 Default value is 1.0.
-- float flow_normal_influence - A factor to control how much the flow speed influence the normal scale.
-Default value is 0.
+- float flow_normal_influence - A factor to control how much the flow speed influences the normal scale.
+Default value is 0.0.

 - sampler2D texture_flow_noise - A noise texture to offset uv coordinates and minimize pulsing effects (Optional).